knutin/protostore/README.md

 A real system with a similar architecture would probably use multiple datafiles that are regenerated periodically and a separate buffer for storing incoming writes.
-Reads could hit both the datafile an the buffer.
+Reads could hit both the datafile and the buffer.

 When the server starts up I `mmap` the metadata files which contains the uuids, offsets and lengths.
-Obviously this needs to fit in memory, but it's not a huge problem since even at 250M keys it would be ~8GB (32*250M)
+Obviously this needs to fit in memory, but it's not a huge problem since even at 250M keys it is ~8GB (32*250M)

 The server is multi-threaded and has the following threads: